Create Message

 • Start here: Displays the information for platforms such as FCM, Xiaomi, or iOS.
 Check that the required platforms are integrated and ready for campaigns.

-• Qualification criteria: Deliver the notification by Past Behavior, Custom List, or Live behavior.
+• Qualification criteria: Deliver the notification by Past behavior/Custom list, Live behavior, or External Trigger.
 For more information about segmenting users, refer to Segments.

 • Set a Goal: You can track your campaign conversion by setting up a goal.
 This is optional.
 You can define your conversion goal further by selecting the Event and Conversion time.
 Setting a goal allows you to measure your campaign effectively against what you want to achieve in the campaign.